-Prior to coming to Cambridge she completed an MSc in Biotechnology at the University of Greenwich, a BSc in Biotechnology at the University for Modern Science and Arts, Egypt, where she was also Assistant Lecturer and Teaching Assistant.
-She was also Research Assistant in the Breast Cancer Lab at Cairo University and the National Cancer Institute, Egypt.
+Prior to coming to Cambridge, she completed an MSc in Biotechnology at the University of Greenwich, and a BSc in Biotechnology at the University for Modern Science and Arts, Egypt, where she was also an Assistant Lecturer.
+She also worked as a Research Assistant in the Breast Cancer Lab at Cairo University, at the National Cancer Institute and the Neuroscience division at the Centre for Ageing and Age-related disorders at the Zewail City of Science and Technology, Egypt.

 - Environmental Pressures on Transgenerational Epigenetic Inheritance, (2020), D Adhya, A Massrali, A Paul, M Kotter, J Carroll, D Srivastava, J Price, S Baron-Cohen

 - Integrated genetic and methylomic analyses identify shared biology between autism and autistic traits, Molecular Autism 10, 31 (2019), A Massrali, H Brunel, E Hannon, C Wong, S Baron-Cohen, V Warrier

 Return to staff directory